beatriz-perez/Ultimate-Battle-Simulator/README.md

 ## Technical aspects

 The game is entirely based on the MainMenu class and its showMainMenu() method.
-This method uses     The Battle class .
-MenuHelp class Graveyard class Player class
+This method contains the structure of the whole game and uses every method inside the project, both from the same class and outside the class.
+The methods inside the same class are mostly related to the usability of the game and guiding the user through the game.

+The methods contained in MenuHelp class ask and receive information from the user or show information to the user.

+Player class is referred to the user, its profile inside the game and the methods linked to it.

+Graveyard class contains all the methods involved with the graveyard.

-Battle class contains all the methods regarding a battle between 2 fighters:
+Battle class is referred to all the methods regarding a battle between 2 fighters: both the ones that keep track of the battle log and the act of battling itself.

-GameUtils class contains different method's regarding to parties: both for creating different types of parties and for exporting a party.
+GameUtils class contains different methods regarding parties: both for creating different types of parties and for exporting a party.

 Warrior and Wizard classes are Character's extended classes and both implement Attacker interface.
 The only differences between them are the stats ranges and the way of attacking.

+The methods in Arts class have inside them all the drawings illustrate the game.

+MusicPlayer class contains a music player so that music plays while using the game.

+TextColor class is a library of different colors for the log to be printed out.

-*This battle simulator is developed using java.*
+*This battle simulator was developed using java.*

 A project by Núria Mafé, Olatz Izagirre, Paula Kamisato and Beatriz Pérez.